tobloef/face-generator/README.md

 # Face Generator

-Meant to be extremely low effort, especially the art, but the project turned out more fun than expected despite this!
+Created as a parody of CryptoPunks, this deliberately low-effort project turned out more fun than anticipated.

 Go to [https://server.tobloef.com/faces/random.png](https://server.tobloef.com/faces/random.png) for a random face.
 Or to a specific file name, like [https://server.tobloef.com/faces/tobloef.png](https://server.tobloef.com/faces/tobloef.png), for a static one that uses the file name as the seed.